ghafari2019/DNS-Filtering-system/Network/Network_Application_README.md

 # DNS URL Filtering System

-This project uses Flask, dnsmasq, Prometheus, and Grafana to set up a DNS URL filtering system.
+This project sets up a DNS URL filtering system using Flask, dnsmasq, Prometheus, and Grafana.
 The admin system handles URL checking and blocking, and notifications are sent to both the admin and the employees who attempt to access blocked URLs.

 ## Overview